JakeWnuk/ptt/docs/USAGE.md

 ```
 ptt -f <input-file> -t swap-single -tf <replacement-file>
 ```
 The replacement file should contain the strings to be transformed as `PRIOR:POST` pairs.
-The replacements will be applied to the all instance in each line but only one swap is applied at once.
+The replacements will be applied to all instances in each line, but only one swap is applied at a time.
 This mode is ideal for substituting words or characters in a string.
 ### Replacing Text and Characters
 The `replace-all` module replaces text and characters in a string.
 This mode replaces all strings with all matches from a ':' separated file.
 The syntax is as follows:
 ```
 ptt -f <input-file> -t replace-all -tf <replacement-file>
 ```
 The replacement file should contain the strings to be transformed as `PRIOR:POST` pairs.
-The replacements will be applied to all instances in each line and all replacements are applied to the string.
+The replacements will be applied to all instances in each line, and all replacements will be applied to the string.
 This mode is ideal for replacing all instances of a word or character in a string.
 ### Token Popping
 The `pop` module generates tokens by popping strings at character boundaries.
 The syntax is as follows:
 ```